I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotargetstatemanagement-start.md

 For more information about <b>Start</b>, see <a href="https://msdn.microsoft.com/479487b2-5ce5-4522-b195-58ee50d210b6">Controlling a General I/O Target's State in UMDF</a>.

 For more information about I/O targets, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-i-o-targets-in-umdf">Using I/O Targets in UMDF</a>.

-The following code example first shows how a driver can obtain the <a href="..\wudfddi\nn-wudfddi-iwdfiotargetstatemanagement.md">IWDFIoTargetStateManagement</a> interface for a USB pipe object.
-The code example then  shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556799">IPnpCallback::OnD0Entry</a> callback function can call <b>Start</b>, if the driver uses a continuous reader for the USB pipe.

 ## Requirements
 | &nbsp; | &nbsp; |